-- performed audit procedures ourselves at the components in the Netherlands and France; - used the work of other component auditors within our EY network when auditing the components in Italy, Norway, Ireland, Portugal and Denmark; - used the work of non-EY auditors for the audit of a component in the United States.
+- Performed audit procedures ourselves at the components in the Netherlands and France; - Used the work of other component auditors from EY Global member firms when auditing the components in Italy, Norway, Ireland, Portugal and Denmark - Used the work of non-EY auditors for the audit of a component in the United States.

 We sent instructions to component auditors, covering the significant areas and the information required to be reported to us.
 Based on our risk assessment, we determined the level of involvement in component audits.
-We have visited the component teams in Italy and Norway.
+We have visited the component team in Italy.
 Our site visits encompassed some, or all, of the following activities: reviewing key local working papers and conclusions, meeting with local management teams and obtaining an understanding of key processes.
-We interacted regularly with the component teams during various stages of the audit, using videoconferencing facilities.
-We reviewed key working papers of component auditors using the EY electronic audit file platform, screen sharing or by the provision of copies of work papers submitted to the Group audit team.
+We interacted regularly with the component teams during various stages of the audit and reviewed key working papers of component auditors.

-In total, with these procedures we covered 95% of profit before income tax and 92% of the Group's total assets.
+In total, with these procedures we covered 95% of profit before income tax and 99% of the group's total assets.

-By performing the procedures mentioned above at components, together with additional procedures at group level we have been able to obtain sufficient and appropriate audit evidence about the Group's financial information to provide an opinion about the Consolidated Financial Statements.
+By performing the procedures mentioned above at components, together with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence about the group's financial information to provide an opinion on the consolidated financial statements.